Kishor-Bibin/Highly-Available-Three-Tier-Web-Application-on-AWS-/Documentation.md

 #### 1.5.
 Configure Security Groups
 Security groups act as virtual firewalls that control inbound and outbound traffic to and from your instances.
 When configuring security groups for your VPC, you’ll need separate rules for instances in the public subnets and private subnets to ensure appropriate security.
 Below are the steps to create security groups for both public and private subnets:
-1.5.1.
-Security Group for Public Subnet Instances
-For instances in the public subnet (such as web servers), you’ll typically want to allow HTTP/HTTPS access from the internet, as well as SSH for administrative purposes.

-**Create a Security Group for Public Subnet**:
+**1.5.1 Create a Security Group for ELB**
+-

 Go to *VPC Dashboard > Security Groups > Create Security Group*.

-Name it something like **Public-SG** and associate it with the VPC.
+Name it something like **InternetFacing-SG** and associate it with the VPC.

-Inbound Rules for Public Subnet Security Group:
+Inbound Rules for External Load Balancer Security Group:
 ``` bash
 Inbound Rule 1
 Allow HTTP (Port 80):